 These villages are comprised of mongrelfolk fishermen and farmers, half-orc pirates, half-ogre champions and fomorian overlords.

-To the west lies a land of warring tribal humans, hill giants, goblinoids, ogres and orcs, just as happy to fight their own kind as each other.
+To the West lies a land of warring tribal humans, hill giants, goblinoids, ogres and orcs, just as happy to fight their own kind as each other.
 The mountains are home to petty frost giant jarls and their white dragon pets.
-Slightly more organized are the fire giant cheifs and their red dragons.
+Slightly more organized are the fire giant chiefs and their red dragons.

 PCs can be humans, half-elves or outcasts from the forest or underfolk trying to blend in.